rrwick/Autocycler-paper/commands.md

 ## Low-depth Autocycler assemblies

-To test how well Autocycler handles lower read depths, I'll use the _Listeria_ genome, for the same reasons I used it in the Dragonflye parameter test: it's small (and therefore fast to assemble) and relatively uncomplicated.
+To test how well Autocycler handles lower read depths, I used the _Listeria_ genome, for the same reasons I used it in the Dragonflye parameter test: it's small (and therefore fast to assemble) and relatively uncomplicated.

 I used the same logic as is in my `autocycler_full.sh` script (used for the main analysis), with these exceptions:
 * I used the actual genome size for `autocycler subsample` instead of getting an automatic value with `autocycler helper genome_size`.
 This is because automatic genome sizes will be unreliable at very low depths.